QITI/QITI-Website/content/_index.md

 description: " "
 ---
 <article>
+    <p class="center"> <firstletter>W</firstletter>elcome to the Laboratory for Quantum Information with Trapped 	Ions (QITI) of Prof. K. Rajibul Islam!
+We are a predominantly experimental research group at 	the <a href="https://uwaterloo.ca/institute-for-quantum-computing/">Institute for Quantum 	Computing</a> and the Department of <a href="https://uwaterloo.ca/physics-		astronomy/">Physics and Astronomy</a> at University of Waterloo, Ontario, Canada.</p>

 Laser-cooled trapped ions are among the most pristine and controllable quantum systems.
 Research performed in Prof. Islam’s group is currently focused on the following: